 You are responsible for purchasing the textbook for this class, which can be found at http://bookstorefspca.ifpti.org/index.php/course-materials.html

 It is recommended that you read the UMass guide: Getting Started: What to Know When Starting Preventive Controls for Human Food Training, which introduces the course and gives some helpful tips, tricks, and guidelines for understanding the training and working with the Preventive Controls for Human Food Rule.

 INSTRUCTORS: This course is being taught by FSPCA Lead Instructors that have been trained to teach the FDA recognized standardized curriculum.

 Program Coordinator and Lead Instructor: Amanda Kinchla, Extension Assistant Professor/Food Safety Specialist, University of Massachusetts

 COST: $199.00 per person (price includes participant workbook exercises, individually numbered certificate of completion from the Preventive Controls Alliance and the Association of Food & Drug Officials, continental breakfast, coffee/tea, and lunch).
-Registration is non-refundable after the registration deadline (Friday, October 12th, 2018).
-Cancellation prior to the registration deadline will incur a $25 cancellation fee.
+Registration is non-refundable after the registration deadline (Thursday, October 25th, at noon)).

 LODGING: Rooms are NOT included in the registration fee.
 However, there are a variety of lodging options available in the area, which can be found here: http://www.umass.edu/visitorsctr/lodging